 “Nice,” said the teenager.
 “Let’s get it done.”

 Down on one knee, this time I didn’t hesitate.
 I got to work.
 I started slogging away, eager to take on the task.
 Yet again, the saw — now in contact with the base of the tree — was sticky, not at all what I’d pictured in my mind which was a little kicking of some balsam fir ass.
-I was sure this time I’d have the tree down in two minutes flat — because I’ve learned soooooo much (cue my own eye roll – because I tend to be one part awesome with tools, two parts nope) about using a variety of tools over the last few years.
+I was sure this time I’d have the tree down in two minutes flat — because I’ve learned soooooo much (cue my own eye roll – because with tools I tend to be one part awesome, two parts nope) about homeownership over the last few years.
 But as the saw faltered, as it stuck on every other pass, I was reminded that this tree was a living, breathing body of life.
 I was carving through years of its growth — its existence — as it stood tall, rooted amongst its family.
 Generations of weather endured — of Maine wildlife milling around its acreage — with the sun rising overhead and setting each evening at the edge of the surrounding wood.

 But I was halfway there, no stopping now.
 Overseeing the process were two expectant faces, and — frankly — we needed a tree.
 Sharing custody is not unlike a 3,000-piece jigsaw puzzle.
 Can’t do tomorrow, dentist.
 Not Wednesday, piano.
 Thurs/Fri/Sat, kids with their Dad.
 Sunday, tree farm closed.
 So the goddamn Christmas magic was going to happen, and it was going to be today.
 Never mind that the previous week, I’d driven past a dozen different outfits, where pre-cut trees were standing all purty, ready to be taken home.
 Scarred from the drama that had ensued the first time, this is the route I’d taken the last two years: pull into parking lot, select tree from lineup, stuff it into SUV.